core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), the server can use the approach in {{sec-synch-challenge-response}} as a variant of the procedure in {{Section B.1.2 of RFC8613}}, before delivering request messages from that client to the application.
 This also makes the server (re-)synchronize with a client's Sender Sequence Number.

-Assuming an honest server, the message binding guarantees that a response is not older than its request.
-Hence, the following holds.
+Like in OSCORE {{RFC8613}}, assuming an honest server, the message binding guarantees that a response is not older than its request, so the same properties as stated in {{Section 7.3 of RFC8613}} applies:

-* For non-notification responses to a non-group request, there is at most a single such response and only from one, individually targeted server in the group.
-Therefore, absolute freshness of such responses is guaranteed.

-* For non-notification responses to a group request, multiple such responses can be received from the same server in reply to the same group request, until the CoAP Token value associated with the group request is freed up {{I-D.ietf-core-groupcomm-bis}}.
-Therefore, the absolute freshness of such responses gets weaker with time.
+* Freshness of a response can be assessed if it is received soon after the request.

-* For notifications, the absolute freshness gets weaker with time, and it is RECOMMENDED that the client regularly re-register the observation.
+* For notifications, this assessment gets weaker with time, and it is RECOMMENDED that the client regularly re-register the observation.

-* For requests, notifications, and non-notification responses to group requests, Group OSCORE also provides relative freshness.
-That is, the received Partial IV allows a recipient to determine the relative order of requests or responses.

 * It is not guaranteed that a misbehaving server did not create the response before receiving the request, i.e., Group OSCORE does not verify server aliveness.

+* For requests and notifications, the received Partial IV allows a recipient to determine the relative order of requests or responses.

+This applies also to non-notification responses:

+* In case of a response to a non-group request, there is at most a single such response and only from one, individually targeted server in the group, so freshness can be assessed depending on when the request was sent.

+* In case of a response to a group request, multiple such responses can be received from the same server in reply to the same group request, until the CoAP Token value associated with the group request is freed up {{I-D.ietf-core-groupcomm-bis}}.
+Therefore, the freshness guarantee gets weaker with time.

+* For non-notification responses to group requests, the received Partial IV allows a recipient to determine the relative order of requests or responses.

 ## Replay Protection # {#sec-replay-protection}